data-apis/array-api/spec/API_specification/linear_algebra_functions.md

         out[i, j, k, ..., l] = trace(a[i, j, k, ..., l, :, :])
         ```

+        The returned array must have the same data type as `x`.

 ### <a name="transpose" href="#transpose">#</a> transpose(x, /, *, axes=None)

 Transposes (or permutes the axes (dimensions)) of an array `x`.